 An emphasis in social-personality psychology was first introduced to Oklahoma State University in 1967 by Mark MacNeil, a student of the esteemed social psychologist Muzafer Sherif.
 Social-personality psychology is the scientific study of the how people think, behave, and feel about themselves and others.
 Social-personality psychologists examine how the social situation and the individual’s personality interact to influence a wide range of topics, including prejudice, motivation, aggression, conformity, group behavior, and social perception.
 The principal aim of graduate training in the social-personality psychology track is to develop a strong theoretical and research competence in the field; the ultimate goal is to prepare students for productive careers in research and/or teaching.
 Graduate students in the social-personality psychology track work in a close mentoring relationship with a social-personality psychology faculty member.
-Current research by faculty members in the social-personality psychology track includes work in motivation, self-regulation, prejudice and stereotyping, persuasion, social cognition, personality assessment, and mortality salience.
+Current research by faculty members in the social-personality psychology track includes work in self and identity, motivation, self-regulation, prejudice and stereotyping, persuasion, social cognition, personality assessment, and mortality salience.

 Numerous students have earned doctoral degrees from our program.
 These students have chosen academic careers in colleges and universities throughout the United States (e.g., Kansas State University, University of Central Arkansas), have arranged post-doctoral training (e.g., University of Maryland), or have worked for the government or private industry as research consultants.

 Edward Burkley, Ph.D., University of North Carolina Chapel Hill (2006),